-Before I even start writing the outline or even thinking about the paper, I just spend a few days going through my sources and notebooks and I write down anything that I feel should be a part of the paper, from numbers, to references, words, sentences, or just ideas....
-When sorting my words and ideas into categories...I start recognizing the few that will eventually become the backbone of the paper....
-Then, within each paragraph I condense every idea or group of ideas into one sentence....
+Before I even start writing the outline or even thinking about the paper, I just spend a few days going through my sources and notebooks and I write down anything that I feel should be a part of the paper, from numbers, to references, words, sentences, or just ideas. . . .
+When sorting my words and ideas into categories ...
+I start recognizing the few that will eventually become the backbone of the paper. . . .
+Then, within each paragraph I condense every idea or group of ideas into one sentence. . . .

-For this student, a significant portion of the work of writing a scientific paper involves turning groups of ideas into ten or twelve tightly packed sentences which contain "all the relevant information."
+For this student, a significant portion of the work of writing a scientific paper involves turning groups of ideas into 10 or 12 tightly-packed sentences which contain "all the relevant information."

-...once this is achieved it really feels like the paper is written.
-After days of sorting and condensing and struggling to strip every sentence of all non necessary words, the reverse process is easy enough!
+... once this is achieved it really feels like the paper is written.
+After days of sorting and condensing and struggling to strip every sentence of all non-necessary words, the reverse process is easy enough!
 Turning sentences into paragraphs is much easier than turning paragraphs into sentences.

-This student's sequence of writing activities-sort, compress, expand-closely resembles the approach recommended by George Whitesides, an extraordinarily prolific chemist whose essay on "Writing a Paper" lays out guidelines for the collaborative production of scientific articles.
-Writing to graduate students and post-docs in his lab, Whitesides emphasizes the production of an outline, as a way to organize a paper and as a way to organize the production of a paper.
+This student's sequence of writing activities-sort, compress, outline, expand closely resembles an approach recommended by George Whitesides (2004), an extraordinarily prolific chemist whose essay on "Writing a Paper" provides guidelines for the collaborative production of scientific articles.
+Writing to the graduate students and post-docs in his lab, Whitesides emphasizes the critical importance of an outline as a way to organize a paper and as a way to organize the production of a paper.
 He writes:

-An outline is a written plan of the organization of a paper, including the data on which it rests.... think of an outline as a carefully organized and presented set of data, with attendant objectives, hypotheses, and conclusions, rather than an outline of text.
-(1375) [italics in original]
+An outline is a written plan of the organization of a paper,

+including the data on which it rests. . . . think of an outline as a carefully organized and presented set of data, with attendant objectives, hypotheses, and conclusions, rather than an outline of text. (p.
+1375) [italics in original]

 According to Whitesides, successful researchers write and revise as they experiment, to understand the data they are collecting and why it matters.
-His definition of a paper makes it clear that writing is an integral element of planning and executing research: "A paper is not just an archival device for storing a completed research program; it is also a structure for planning your research in progress" (1375). [italics in original]
+His definition of a paper makes it clear that writing is integral to planning and executing research: "A paper is not just an archival device for storing a completed research program; it is also a structure for planning your research in progress" (p.
+1375; emphasis in original).

-As a humanities trained writing teacher I have long been comfortable with the idea that the writing process is part of the thinking process.
+As a humanities-trained writing teacher, I have long been comfortable with the idea that the writing process is part of the thinking process.
 My own ideas come into focus as I write and change as I revise.
-Years of working closely as a teacher and tutor with individual writers have confirmed and reinforced this lesson many times.
-When I work with writers at any level I feel comfortable telling them that writing is not about putting fully formed ideas on paper.
+Years of working closely with individual writers as a teacher and tutor have confirmed and reinforced this lesson.
+When I work with writers at any level, I feel comfortable telling them that writing is not about putting fully-formed ideas on paper.
 Learning happens through writing.
-Among other things, this should be a recipe for helping writers relax.
+(This should be a recipe for helping writers relax.)

-As my work has increasingly brought me into contact with graduate students and faculty in the social, natural, and physical sciences, I have tried to learn more about writing practices characteristic of academic fields rhetorically and methodologically distant from my own.
-I first read the Whitesides article, which I have since incorporated into the Writing 7101 curriculum, because a graduate student in the class gave me a copy.
-In this instance, as in many others, the teaching flows both ways.
-When I meet a graduate student, like the one quoted above, who has already figured out that his job includes building a highly compressed outline of each paper, I feel confident that this student is establishing writing habits and practices that will serve him well.
+As my work has increasingly brought me into contact with graduate students and faculty in the social, natural, and physical sciences, I have tried to learn more about writing practices characteristic of academic fields that are rhetorically and methodologically distant from my own.
+I first read the Whitesides article because a graduate student gave me a copy.
+(In this instance, as in many others, the teaching flows both ways.)
+When I meet a graduate student, like the one quoted above, who has already figured out that his job includes building a compressed outline of each paper, I feel confident that this student is establishing writing habits and practices that will serve him well.